binste/chicago_safepassage_evaluation/README.md

 For a more detailed description of the data used, the empirical strategy as well as its limitations, see the Appendix (XXX)

 ## Replicate analysis
+### Figures for website and comparison to McMillen et al. (2017)
 By clicking on the badge below, you can replicate the figures used on the website analysis directly in your browser without any setup required and compare the results to the ones of McMillen et al. (2017).

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/binste/chicago_safepassage_evaluation/master?filepath=notebooks%2F5_analysis%2F1.0-binste-analyze-crime-results-census-block-level.ipynb)

-### Repo2docker
+### Run analysis on your own machine
-Due to resource constraints on the above used service, to run the whole analysis starting out from the raw data files, you can use the amazing tool repo2docker.
+Due to resource constraints on the above used service, to run the estimations of the poisson regressions or even start out from the raw data files, you need to do this on your local machine.
+However, this is rather convenient with the amazing tool repo2docker.
 It will copy the repository on your own computer and setup everything for you in an isolated environment (using docker).

 1. Install the [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community)
 2. Install repo2docker: `pip install jupyter-repo2docker`